renatootescu/ETL-pipeline/README.md

 <p align="center"><img src=https://user-images.githubusercontent.com/19210522/114403953-ed6e2c00-9bad-11eb-9e6e-8f85d7fced2e.png></p>

-## Usage
+## Airflow Interface

 You can now access the Airflow web interface by going to http://localhost:8080/.
 If you have not changed them in teh docker-compose.yml file, the default user is **airflow** and password is **airflow**:

 <p align="center"><img src=https://user-images.githubusercontent.com/19210522/114421290-d5060d80-9bbd-11eb-842e-13a244996200.png></p>

-The first page you see is the DAGs list page.
+After signing in, the Airflow home page is the DAGs list page.
+Here you will see all your DAGs and the Airflow example DAGs, sorted alphabetically.

-Any dag python script saved in the dags folder will show up on this page (e.g. the first DAG, analyze_json_data, is the one built for this project).
+Any DAG python script saved in the directory [**dags/**](https://github.com/renatootescu/ETL-pipeline/tree/main/dags), will show up on the DAGs page (e.g. the first DAG, `analyze_json_data`, is the one built for this project).

-If you modify the dag code, this page has to be refreshed
+**Note**: If you update the code in the python DAG script, the airflow DAGs page has to be refreshed

+**Note**: If you do not want to see any Airflow example dags, se the `AIRFLOW__CORE__LOAD_EXAMPLES:` flag to `False` in the [docker-compose.yml](https://github.com/renatootescu/ETL-pipeline/blob/main/docker-compose.yml) file before starting the installation.

 <p align="center"><img src=https://user-images.githubusercontent.com/19210522/114454069-dbf34700-9be2-11eb-8040-f57407adf856.png></p>